JTalamantes/AmiiBomb-uino/README.md

 ![](http://i66.tinypic.com/21mtao8.jpg)
 ![](http://i66.tinypic.com/1z6z0o1.png)

 ## What is done?
-- Grab info of an Amiibo Dump via http://Amiibo.life website.
+Grab info of an Amiibo Dump via http://Amiibo.life website.
-- Cache system for Amiibo Dump informations in a file.
+Cache system for Amiibo Dump informations in a file.
-- Enable/Disable and Reset Informations Caching files.
+Enable/Disable and Reset Informations Caching files.
-- Reconize encrypted/decrypted NTAG215 based-figure Dump.
+Reconize encrypted/decrypted Amiibo Dump.
-- Decrypt/Encrypt Amiibo Dump.
+Decrypt/Encrypt Amiibo Dump.
-- Able to fix the incorrect size of one type of NTAG215 based-figures Dump (Power Saves or N2?
-I don't know:/)
-- Dump and Write AppData of an NTAG215 based-figures Dump.
+Able to fix the incorrect size of one type of Amiibo Dump (Power Saves or N2?
+I don't know:/) Dump and Write AppData of an Amiibo Dump.
-- Help to found NTAG215 based-figures Keys and Autodetect them in Clipboard for save them in file.
+Help to found Amiibo Keys and Autodetect them in Clipboard for save them in file.
-- Multilanguages.
+Multilanguages.
-- Read a NTAG215 and save it to an NTAG215 based-figures Dump file.
+Read a NTAG215 and save it to an Amiibo Dump file.
-- Write an NTAG215 based-figures Dump file to an NTAG215.
+Write an Amiibo Dump file to an NTAG215.
-- Flash AmiiBombuino Firmware inside AmiiBomb.
+Flash AmiiBombuino Firmware inside AmiiBomb.
-- Get NTAG215 based-figures Tag Basic Informations.
+Get Amiibo Tag Basic Informations. and more...
-- and more...

 ## What's Next?
-- Many little things to do AmiiBomb more User Friendly.
+Many little things to do AmiiBomb more User Friendly.
-- Clean the code.
+Clean the code.
-- It works really fine with an NTAG215 but I don't know if it's work with a "real" NTAG215 based-figure ^^'!
+It's work really fine with an NTAG215 but I don't know if it's work with an Amiibo ^^'!
-- AppData editor (for SSB NTAG215 based-figures or any others who have interesting things inside).
+AppData editor (for SSB Amiibo or any others who have interesting things inside).
-- Support PN532 NFC Module in AmiiBombuino.
+Support PN532 NFC Module in AmiiBombuino.
-- Improve the docs.
+Improve the docs.

-In a future, I would own an N2 and a PowerSaves to add many functionality as possible in AmiiBomb.
-If you have any kind of ideas or suggestions, just let me know :)!
-You feel free to donate me at paypal adress: ackeedy@gmail.com

-Thanks & Enjoy!

-extra notes:

-## "Get board info" for official Arduino R3
-- BN: Arduino/Genuino Uno
-- VID: 2341
-- PID: 0043
-- SN: 1111231431335987A1A1

-## "Get board info" for esp32 doit devkit v1
-- BN: Unknown board
-- VID: 10C4
-- PID: EA60
-- SN: Upload any sketch to obtain it
+Release

+## ChangeLog
+v0.3 Alpha:
+Fix:
+Fix bug of AmiiBombuino check on busy COM port.
+(Thanks dtomcat) Detect when Tag is not compatible.
+(Suggest by YozenPL) Add a forget message when delete cache files is done.
+Change way to detect if *.bin file is encrypted.
+Improvement:
+Increase AmiiBombuino RxGain to read Boxed Amiibo.
+(Thanks StandardBus) Add folders browsing inside the Bin Folder.
+(Suggest by donator TerryG) Add ability to search Amiibo files.
+(Suggest by Zarklord) Keyboard Shortcuts added.
+(Suggest by YozenPL)
+Add Donators to the About windows.

+New:
+Add Spoof UID of *.bin file (For N2/PowerTag).
+Add Support AmiiboAPI to get Amiibo informations.
+(Thanks N3evin - AmiiboAPI owner) Add Twilight Princess Wolf AppData Editor.
+Add Support of PowerSaves for Dump (Thanks ConsoleX for donate PowerSaves/PowerTag)
+Translation:
+Russian translation added.
+(Thanks Chrushev) Netherlands translation added.
+(Thanks DjoeN)